To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Almost 12-million adult South Africans need adult basic education.
 This means at least a quarter of our population cannot read a newspaper.

 Our people are educationally deprived because their learning at school was halted at an early stage, if it ever happened.
-Everyone recognises that national development is the key to South Africa playing its full role in the global economy.
-But the major backlog in basic education for adults means that many of our citizens cannot contribute to national productivity.

 The number of social grants increases because more people slide into poverty and face a future in which jobs are scarce.
 This means we need to educate adults for greater self-sufficiency—to be self-employed and run their own small businesses, for instance.
 But adult basic education and training (Abet) as it stands has an awkward stumbling block that limits development efforts.